abeeching/thm-stuff/Windows Event Logs.md

 **[Task 4, Question 1] Execute the command from Example 1 (as is).
 What are the names of the logs related to OpenSSH? - OpenSSH/Admin,OpenSSH/Operational**

 The next commands come from the online documentation for Get-WinEvent.
+Some of these examples are provided in the supplemental material here for this task.
 Doing these on the Virtual Machine should return the following information.

 **[Task 4, Question 2] Execute the command from Example 8.
 Instead of the string `*Policy*` search for `*PowerShell*`.
 What is the name of the 3rd log provider? - Microsoft-Windows-PowerShell-DesiredStateConfiguration-FileDownloadManager**

 **[Task 4, Question 3] Execute the command from Example 9.
 Use Microsoft-Windows-PowerShell as the log provider.
 How many event IDs are displayed for this event provider? - 192**

+The information can be found in the Microsoft documentation, some of which I have included as supplementary material here.

 **[Task 4, Question 4] How do you specify the number of events to display? - -MaxEvents**